 In niello technique the picture is engraved on gold or silver.
-Firstly the picture is engraved with a sharp instrument.
+Firstly, the picture is engraved with a sharp instrument.
 Then a black mixture of lead, silver, copper, sulphur and borax is poured on the gold or silver plate, and that it why it is called niello, from the Latin nigellum.
 Then the plate is placed on fire, the niello melts and spreads over the engravings.
 When the plate is cold, the excess material is removed with various scrapers.

-All the trays with pictures from the life of David bear seals in the form of Emperor Heraclius, his monogramme, the monogramme of comes sacrarum largitionum Theodoros, and the names Theochristos, Komitas, Scholastikis and Kosmas, which belong to those who sealed the silver.
-Thus the trays with scenes from the life of David can be dated between 613 and 630 AD.
+All the trays with pictures from the life of David bear seals in the form of Emperor Heraclius, his monogramme, the monogramme of “comes sacrarum largitionum Theodoros”, and the names Theochristos, Komitas, Scholastikis and Kosmas, which belong to those who sealed the silver.
+Thus, the trays with scenes from the life of David can be dated between 613 and 630 AD.

 Trays in the Museum of Cyprus

-In the Museum of Cyprus, which is found at 1, Mouson Avenue, a few metres away from the demarcation line, there is a total of five trays from the second treasure of Lambousa.
+In the Museum of Cyprus, which is found on 1, Mouson Avenue, a few metres away from the demarcation line, there is a total of five trays from the second treasure of Lambousa.
 The three are decorated with scenes from the life of David inspired from the Old Testament and the other two trays bear monogrammes in the centre.
 Following is a short description of these trays.

 - Tray 14 cm in diametre (photo 1).
 This tray portrays David seated on a rock with his lyre in his left hand, receiving Samuel’s messenger.
 On the lower part one can see two sheep and vegetal blastus in the scenery, while on the upper part the sky and sun, the moon and stars.
 This compilation is reminiscent of the mythological scene of musical Orpheus.

 - Tray 44 cm in diametre (photo 4).
 In the centre of this tray there is an engraved circular decorative band with vegetal blastus surrounding a cross-shaped monogramme, which can be read either Ioannou or Antoniou with technical niello.
-The autocratic seal is of Emperor Phokas and thus the tray was made between 602-610 AD.
+The imperial seal is of Emperor Phokas and thus the tray was made between 602-610 AD.

 Trays kept in museums abroad

-From the second treasure of Lambousa, six trays with scenes from the life of David, as well as three others with cross-like monogrammes, are in various museums of the United States.
+From the second treasure of Lambousa, six trays with scenes from the life of David, as well as three others with cross-like monogrammes are in various museums of the United States.